-Arikayce is associated with its own side effects including a number of warnings and precautions, adverse reactions, and a boxed warning that states, "Arikayce has been associated with a risk of increased respiratory adverse reactions, including hypersensitivity pneumonitis, hemoptysis, bronchospasm, and exacerbation of underlying pulmonary disease that have led to hospitalizations in some cases."
+Arikayce is associated with its own side effects including a number of warnings and precautions, adverse reactions, and a boxed warning that states "Arikayce has been associated with a risk of increased respiratory adverse reactions, including hypersensitivity pneumonitis, hemoptysis, bronchospasm, and exacerbation of underlying pulmonary disease that have led to hospitalizations in some cases."
 As shown in Table 1 below, ototoxicity, including deafness, dizziness, presyncope, tinnitus, and vertigo, was reported in 17% of patients treated with Arikayce plus standard of care compared to 9.8% of patients treated with standard of care alone.
 This is a well-described class effect of aminoglycosides, including amikacin.
 Between 20.3% and 33.5% of patients treated with Arikayce in clinical trials discontinued treatment compared to between 0% and 8% of patients on standard of care alone.
-Despite these shortcomings, Insmed reported net sales of Arikayce of approximately \$189 million in 2021 (\$160 million in the United States, \$16 million in Japan, and \$13 million in Europe and the rest of the world).
+Despite these shortcomings, Arikayce reported net sales of over \$160 million in the United States in 2020, only its second year on the market.

 Arikayce Pivotal Results Study Parameter Arikayce Control

 Efficacy

-Culture-converted by month six 29% 9%
+Culture-converted by month six 29 % 9%

 Safety

 Withdrawn from study 20% 9%

 Upper respiratory adverse events 18% 2%

 Ototoxicity 17% 10%